years

 By completing this online application either as an adult (aged 18+), or on behalf of the named child, you agree to the following terms and conditions of the Jewish Lads' and Girls' Brigade (JLGB):

-JLGB is keen for as many participants and leaders to attend camps and events as is possible.
-If there are any difficulties with regards to payment please contact Estele Miller via JLGB Headquarters.
+JLGB aims to allow as many participants and leaders as possible to attend camps and events.
+If there are difficulties regarding payment please select the financial assistance option on the application form.
 All applications for financial assistance will be dealt with in the strictest confidence.

-Where transport is being provided by JLGB, this will be from central pickup points where appropriate.
-Any participants or leaders wishing to make their own way to camp or event must have this confirmed by the Camp Administrator and/or JLGB Headquarters staff.
-No discounts to the price of camps or events will be given, nor will any additional cost be covered by JLGB for those not using the provided transport.
+Where transport is provided by JLGB, this will be from central pickup points as appropriate.
+Participants or leaders wishing to make their own way to camp or event must have this confirmed by the Camp/Event Administrator and/or JLGB HQ.
+No discounts will be given for those not using the provided transport, nor will any additional cost be covered by JLGB.

-Travel costs from outside Great Britain are not included in the cost of JLGB camps or events, and transport must be organised by the overseas community group representative.
-On arrival at a local airport - agreed in advance by JLGB - group transport may be provided by JLGB.
+Travel costs from outside Great Britain are not included, and international transport must be arranged by the overseas community group representative or the individual attended.
+On arrival at a local airport or train station group transport may be provided by JLGB if agreed in advance.

-Any participant or leader who cancels their application will be entitled to a refund in accordance with the following (subject to any exclusions or offers with separate terms):
+Participants or leaders who cancel their application will be entitled to a refund based on the following schedule:

 For the avoidance of doubt no refund will be offered once a camp or event has commenced.